 Be Prepared for Family Gatherings and Potlucks while in Eating Disorder Recovery

 Give some thought to how you want to approach the upcoming meal.
 For example, if it’s a potluck, you can contribute a dish you are comfortable with.
 You might be able do this for a family gathering as well.
-If it helps your wellbeing and isn’t triggering, prepare a dish that you’d enjoy eating and sharing.
+If it helps your well-being and isn’t triggering, prepare a dish that you’d enjoy eating and sharing.
 On the flip side, if making a dish is triggering or uncomfortable, then don’t.
 Do what’s going to serve you best in your recovery.

 Once you’re at the event, take your time deciding what you want to eat.
 Try to tune into what you really want and need to eat.
 And then make the best choices you can.
 It doesn’t have to be a “perfect” meal.
 We tend to put holiday meals on a pedestal, but ultimately, it’s just another meal.
 What makes family gatherings and potlucks special is the company.
 It’s a chance to enjoy people that we might not see often and reconnect with them.

-Remember the HALT Acronym
+Consider the HALT Acronym

 - Tired.
 Our culture values busyness and productivity.
 Sometimes we push ourselves because we have assignments to finish or work goals to meet.
 That can leave us feeling tired, which can also leave us feeling vulnerable.
 Take time to rest.
 It might mean taking a nap, committing to eight hours of sleep per night, or taking the time to do something restorative.
 There’s a lot of talk about self-care these days, and for good reason.
 We need to take care of ourselves, and there’s nothing wrong or selfish about taking the time to do it.

-Use HALT to check in with yourself and consider what you might need to feel prepared for a family gathering.
+Consider using HALT to check in with yourself and consider what you might need to feel prepared for a family gathering.

 Find Support

-Facing a potluck or family gathering can be intimidating, especially early in recovery.
+Facing a social event, potluck or family gathering can be intimidating, especially early in recovery.
 Reach out for help.
 Talk to your treatment team, talk to a supportive friend, or bring a friend with you to the event who you know will be supportive and protective of your recovery.
 It can be hard to admit that we need help, but we all do sometimes.
 We can’t recover in isolation, and we deserve support.
 We are worthy of other people’s time, attention and love.

 If you are looking for treatment, currently in treatment or have recently finished, ask your friends and family for the support you need.
 People want to help, but they sometimes may not know how.
 Reach out.
 You don’t have to face a food-related event alone.

 Melinda Sineriz is a freelance writer and fat acceptance advocate.
-Read more of her thoughts on Twitter or visit her website to learn more.\
+Read more of her thoughts on Twitter or visit her website to learn more.

 More from Center for Discovery: